Kong/kong/kong/dns/README.md

   * If the server returns a non-zero error code, it will return `nil` and a string describing the error in this record.
     * For exmaple, `nil, "dns server error: name error"`, the server returned a result with error code 3 (NXDOMAIN).
   * In case of severe errors, such network error or server's malformed DNS record response, it will return `nil` and a string describing the error instead.
 For example:
-      * `nil, "recursion detected for name: example.com:5"`, it detected a loop or recursion while attempting to resolve `example.com:CNAME`.
       * `nil, "dns server error: failed to send request to UDP server 10.0.0.1:53: timeout"`, there was a network issue.
 * Return value and input parameter `@tries?`:
   * If provided as an empty table, it will be returned as a third result.
 This table will be an array containing the error message for each (if any) failed try.